 Common Depression Symptoms

-Common symptoms of depression include feeling sad, hopeless, or empty or having lost interest in the things that previously gave you pleasure.
+Common symptoms of depression include feeling sad, hopeless, empty, or having lost interest in the things that previously gave you pleasure.
 But other, less obvious symptoms also may signal depression, including:

 - Anger, irritability, and impatience.
 You may feel irritated and angry at family, friends, or co-workers, or overreact to small things.

 - Sleep problems.
 You may have trouble sleeping, or you may wake up very early in the morning.
 Or you may sleep too much and find it hard to get up in the morning.

 - Anxiety.
 You may have symptoms such as anxiety, worry, restlessness, and tension.
 Anxiety and depression often occur together, even though they are two separate problems.

 - Crying.
 Crying spells, crying over nothing at all, or crying about small things that normally wouldn't bother you may be signs of depression.